Kobata is an experimental typeface based on some simple rules:

 In March 2020, a bold style and a variable version were added to Kobata.
 The bold style is even more graphically strong and abstract than Kobata’s regular weight.
 It also diverts further from the grid that it’s expected for geometric fonts so create new contrast variations.

-To know what you can do with this typeface, please visit the FAQ page (Frequently Asked Questions).
+To know what you can do with this typeface, please visit our FAQ page.